Dynamic Routing Guide

 If the DROs find more than one path with the same lowest total cost value, i.e., a "tie", they select the path based on a node-ID selection algorithm.
 Since administrators do not have access to node IDs, this will appear to be a pseudo-random selection.

-You cannot configure parallel paths (such as for load balancing or Hot failover), as the DROs always select the lowest-cost path and only the lowest-cost path for all data between two points.
-However, you can devise an exception to this rule by configuring the destinations to be in different TRDs.
-For example, you can create an HFX Receiver bridging two receivers in different TRD contexts.
-The DROs route to both TRDs, and the HFX Receiver merges to a single stream for the application.
+In normal usage, you cannot configure parallel paths (such as for load balancing or Hot failover), as the DROs always select the lowest-cost path and only the lowest-cost path for all data between two points.

 DRO Hotlinks <-

 The DRO "hotlink" feature is intended for large UM deployments where multiple datacenters are interconnected by two independent global networks.
-The function of DRO Hotlinks is to implement a form of Hot Failover (HF) whereby two copies of each message are sent in parallel over the two global networks from a publishing datacenter to subscribing datacenters.
-The subscribing process will normally receive both copies of each message, but UM will deliver first one it receives, and filter the second.
+The function of the DRO hotlinks feature is to implement a form of Hot Failover (HF) whereby two copies of each message are sent in parallel over the two global networks from a publishing datacenter to subscribing datacenters.
+The subscribing process will normally receive both copies of each message, but UM will deliver the first one it receives and discard the second.

-The purpose for this is to provide high availability in the face of failure of the global network.
-It is unlikely that both global networks will fail at the same time, so if one does fail, the messages flowing over the other network will provide connectivity without the need to perform an explicit "fail over" operation (which can introduce packet loss and latency).
+The purpose for this feature is to provide high availability in the face of failure of a global network.
+It is unlikely that both global networks will fail at the same time, so if one does fail, the messages flowing over the other network will continue to provide connectivity without the need to perform an explicit "fail over" operation (which can introduce temporary packet loss and latency).

 Hotlinks: Logical Interpretation <-